 $5 per person

-Organized by Denver Botanic Gardens and Heirloom Gardens
+Organized by Heirloom Gardens and Denver Botanic Gardens

 Interested in sustainable home practices, self-sufficiency, and lifelong learning?
-Then join us on Saturday, September 28th for the 4th annual tour of local urban homesteads.
-See food production, chicken- and goat-keeping, backyard bees, natural building, composting, sustainable design, and more applied in all kinds of spaces and neighborhoods.
+Then join us on Saturday, August 23rd for the 5th annual tour of local urban homesteads.
+See food production, chicken- and goat-keeping, backyard bees, natural building, composting, sustainable design, and more applied in all kinds of spaces and...